 Donnalee: I had the privilege of making my film debut with the very heartwarming romantic comedy Klein Karoo, most of the team were ‘first timers’ so it was also very much a passion project, but I agree with Ivan, since then it has had to become more of a business in order to make it more sustainable for filmmakers.
 And yes it is a wonderfully exciting place to be at the forefront of pioneering an ever-growing and expanding film industry in which we can tell stories that are homegrown and make films that are truly proudly South African.

 What advice do you have for writers who want to break into turning words into action?

-Start writing… Sometimes we over think typing those first word, chances are they are not going to be great, but luckily writing is about re-writing.
+Start writing… Sometimes we overthink typing that first word, chances are they are not going to be great, but luckily writing is about re-writing.

-Keep writing… So once you finished a first draft, you are not done.
+Keep writing… So once you finished the first draft, you are not done.
 Take a step back, but not for too long.
 Then keep writing.

-Always be open to be inspired…by even the smallest of moments.
+Always be open to being inspired…by even the smallest of moments.

-We hope to start conversations within people about relationships.
-As writers our goal is not to give people answers but rather to ask questions.
+We hope to start conversations with people about relationships.
+As writers, our goal is not to give people answers but rather to ask questions.

 Vir Altyd leaves us wanting more.
 Is there a sequel in the pipeline, or a third film to complete a ‘Trilogy of Love’?

 We like that it left you wanting more.
 That is what we were trying to say with the film, that it is not about the perfect ending, the ‘happily ever after’.
 Its about each moment in between.
 There won’t be a follow-up.
 But yes we will be making more films together and love, romance; life and adventure will be a big part of it.
 However for now we are exploring some other themes and stories.
 So yes there is a new story being developed.